AdaCore/spark2014/lrm/source/packages.rst

 more obvious view of the global and dependency.

-If the variable or state abstraction is designated as Volatile Input, then it may appear as just an Input in the Global aspect.
+If the variable or state abstraction is designated as Volatile Input, then it may only appear as an Input in the Global aspect.
 There is an implicit declaration that it is also an Output.
-In a Depends aspect it need not appear as an output an implicit self dependency of the entity will be declared.
+In a Depends aspect it need not appear as an output as an implicit self dependency of the entity will be declared.

-If the variable or state abstraction is designated as Volatile Output, then it may appear as just an Output in the Global aspect.
+If the variable or state abstraction is designated as Volatile Output, then it may only appear as an Output in the Global aspect.
 There is an implicit declaration that it is also an Input.
-In a Depends aspect it need not appear as an input an implicit self dependency of the entity will be declared.
+In a Depends aspect it need not appear as an input as an implicit self dependency of the entity will be declared.

 A volatile variable or state abstractions cannot be mentioned directly in a assertion expression as the reading of a volatile may affect its value.